lebensterben/awesome-clear-linux/TidyShell/README.md

 In summary, this project is going to achieve the following:

 1. All system-wide default startup files stay in `/usr/share/defaults/etc/profile`,  where
    - `/usr/share/defaults/etc/profile` is responsible for setting up environment variables and provide extended functionalities such as command completions.
-It shall also execute different blocks based on the shell, which is acquired by `echo $0`, so that it’s compatible to all of `sh`, `bash`, and `zsh`.
+It shall also execute different blocks based on the shell, which could be determined according to certain envirionment variables, so that it’s compatible to all of `sh`, `bash`, and `zsh`.
    - `/usr/share/defaults/etc/profile` is directly sourced by `sh` and `bash`, while it’s sourced by `zsh` via `/usr/share/defaults/etc/zshenv`.
    - `/usr/share/defaults/etc/profile` additionally takes admin overrides from `/etc/profile` and `/etc/profile.d/*`.
    - `/usr/share/defaults/etc/bash.bashrc` shall source `/usr/share/defaults/profile` and does nothing else.